-A notch was introduced last year, on the iPhone X, which was one of the most anticipated phones of the year and with that Apple went a step ahead of others in terms of innovation.
-They’ve completely removed the Touch ID and replaced it with the Face ID, which is basically a way to authenticate user’s identity.
-Basically, it maps the user’s face and matches it every time when the user tries to unlock the device.
+A notch was introduced last year on the iPhone X, which was one of the most anticipated phones of the year, and with that, Apple went a step ahead of others in terms of innovation.
+They’ve completely removed the Touch ID and replaced it with the Face ID, which is a way to authenticate the user’s identity.
+It maps the user’s face and matches it whenever the user tries to unlock the device.
 But now, as we have stepped into 2018, there are many phones out there running on Android, that comes with the top-notch.
 ASUS Zenfone 5 and LG G7 are the most prominent ones, because of the brand image ASUS and LG have worldwide.

-There are phones from Chinese manufacturers, which are not so well known outside Asia, like the Oppo R15, Huawei P20, Leagoo S9, Ulefone T2 Pro, Doogee V and a few other upcoming devices from some other Chinese manufacturers.
+There are phones from Chinese manufacturers, which are not so well known outside Asia, like the Oppo R15, Huawei P20, Leagoo S9, Ulefone T2 Pro, Doogee V, and a few other upcoming devices from some other Chinese manufacturers.
 But wait, what’s the use of that notch?
-Ever wondered why Apple introduced Face ID when Touch ID was already a good mode of authentication?
-Now all of a sudden why are some manufacturers adding that notch?
-Do they serve any purpose or it’s just a trend of copying Apple?
+Ever wondered why Apple introduced Face ID when Touch ID was already a useful mode of authentication?
+Now, all of a sudden, why are some manufacturers adding that notch?
+Do they serve any purpose, or it’s just a trend of copying Apple?
 Well, let’s know more about the notch paradox.

 Top Notch on iPhone X – What’s the Story behind it?

 The reason behind the notch on iPhone X was simple.
 Apple put an IR Light, Dot Projector, and an IR camera.
 When the IR camera sees a face, the dot projector flashes a predefined pattern consisting of 30,000 dots.
-The camera actually takes a photo and that 2D photo is turned into a 3D model, by calculating the coordinates of the dots.
-It is then matched with the value stored on the A11 Bionic chip and if the value stored on the chip matches the values of the 3D model created during the unlocking process, the phone unlocks! pheww…
+The camera takes a photo and that the 2D picture is turned into a 3D model by calculating the coordinates of the dots.
+It is then matched with the value stored on the A11 Bionic chip, and if the value stored on the chip matches the values of the 3D model created during the unlocking process, the phone unlocks!
+Phew…

-Now, jumping into the bandwagon of that notch, ASUS Zenfone 5 is one of the first ones to be officially available in the market and well, ASUS seems to have utilized the notch to put the speakers, sensors, and camera there, but well it’s good because the notch isn’t useless and is eligible for being ‘a piece of shit’ by iSheeps!
+Now, jumping into the bandwagon of that notch, ASUS Zenfone 5 is one of the first ones to be officially available in the market, and well, ASUS seems to have utilized the notch to put the speakers, sensors, and camera there, but well it’s okay because the notch isn’t useless and is eligible for being ‘a piece of shit’ by iSheeps!

 Notch Phones From Other Chinese OEMs:

-Now, some Chinese manufacturers have pulled this off faster than any major manufacturers out there and Leagoo is one of them as they launched the Leagoo S9 with the following slogan- ‘World’s First Android Notch Display Smartphone’.
+Now, some Chinese manufacturers have pulled this off faster than any major manufacturers out there, and Leagoo is one of them as they launched the Leagoo S9 with the following slogan- ‘World’s First Android Notch Display Smartphone.’
 This sums up quite nicely how the Android manufacturing is being influenced by iPhone, where even big companies like Google scrambles down, after mocking Apple for removing the headphone jack and doing the same shit for the Pixel 2.
-Leagoo claimed that the notch on the Leagoo S9 has the essential sensors and ‘tech’ that enables the phone to have Face Unlock feature, that is capable of unlocking the phone under 0.1 seconds.
-Well, I don’t have a Leagoo S9 phone, so can’t say how good or bad it is, but surely Leagoo tried to be the pioneer in Android phones with a design consisting of a notch.
+Leagoo claimed that the notch on the Leagoo S9 has the essential sensors and ‘tech’ that enables the phone to have Face Unlock feature, which is capable of unlocking the phone under 0.1 seconds.
+Well, I don’t have a Leagoo S9 phone, so I can’t say how good or bad it is, but, Leagoo tried to be the pioneer in Android phones with a design consisting of a notch.

-After Leagoo, Ulefone T2 Pro came up with similar design and well, also implemented the in-display fingerprint scanner, along with a huge 6.7-inch display, so quite a cool device that won’t hurt your wallet at all.
+After Leagoo, Ulefone T2 Pro came up with a similar design and, well, also implemented the in-display fingerprint scanner, along with a massive 6.7-inch display, so quite a cool device that won’t hurt your wallet at all.
 The Ulefone T2 Pro was showcased at MWC and is expected to hit the stores in a couple of months.
-Doogee V is another device following the same trend of a notch and the fingerprint scanner.
+Doogee V is another device following the same trend as a notch and the fingerprint scanner.